Research

 Randy is the head of research for PBHS (Performance Based Healthcare Solutions) which he founded in 1999.

 Over the course of the last twenty two years Randy has led applied research collaboratives with 300+ care organizations involving over 75,000 senior lives.
-The research has been focused on categorizing, quantifying, and achieving the outcomes seniors need to achieve in order to be successful.
+The research has been focused on categorizing, quantifying, and achieving the outcomes seniors need in order to be successful.
 His direct work has led to standardized care and care delivery models used in over 39 states in the U.S. as well as Canada and Australia.
 You will find him either leading integration projects, performing care visits for his local churches, or with his wonderful family playing along the Texas Gulf Coast where they live.